santoshmanaguli/tsc-calculator/README.md

-Building a calculator using typescript
+Building a command-line calculator using typescript